If you’re an Outlook user looking to take a break from your email account without deleting it, you’re in luck.

 - Another Dialog box “Send/Receive Settings – All Accounts” with multiple options appears.

-# All your email addresses visible on the left-hand pane of the dialog box, you can also scroll down in case all your email addresses not visible.
+# All your email addresses are visible on the left-hand pane of the dialog box; you can also scroll down in case all your email addresses are not visible.

-# Select that email address, which you want to temporally disable.
+# Select the email address, which you want to temporally disable.